 Likely Disqualifiers

-- Lack of integrated project components (research, extension, or education)
+- Lack of integrated project components (research, extension, education)

 What You May Need